Spy Kids: Spy Kids 2: The Island of Lost Dreams (2002)

-Spy Kids 3-D: Game Over (2003)
+Spy Kids 3D: Game Over (2003)

 After retiring from the OSS, Juni is thrust back into service when an evil mastermind named Sebastian "The Toymaker" (Sylvester Stallone) creates a fictional video game called Game Over, which hypnotizes its users.
 Carmen was sent on a mission to disable the game, but disappeared on Level 4.
 With the help of his maternal grandfather, Valentin Avellan (Ricardo Montalban), who uses a wheelchair, Juni is sent after Carmen and helps her to disable the game in order to save the world.
 It is revealed that Sebastian was the one who disabled Valentin in the first place.
 Instead of avenging his former partner, Valentin forgives Sebastian who is redeemed.

 Spy Kids: All the Time in the World (2011)

 The OSS has become the world's top spy agency, while the Spy Kids department has become defunct.
-A retired spy Marissa (Jessica Alba) is thrown back into the action along with her two stepchildren, Rebecca and Cecil (Rowan Blanchard and Mason Cook), when a maniacal Timekeeper (Jeremy Piven) attempts to take over the world.
+Marissa (Jessica Alba), a retired spy, is thrown back into the action along with her two stepchildren, Rebecca and Cecil (Rowan Blanchard and Mason Cook), when a maniacal Timekeeper (Jeremy Piven) attempts to take over the world.
 In order to save the world, Rebecca and Cecil must team up with Marissa.

-Spy Kids: Armageddon (TBA)
+Spy Kids: Armageddon (2023)

-The fifth installment, Spy Kids: Armageddon, serving as a reboot of the franchise, is in development, with a film involving a plot that centers around a multicultural family.
-Robert Rodriguez again serves as writer/director, while the project is a joint-venture production between Skydance Media and Spyglass Media Group.
+The fifth installment titled Spy Kids: Armageddon, served as a relaunch of the franchise, involves a plot that centers on a multicultural family.
+Robert Rodriguez is again writer/director, while the project is a joint-venture production between Skydance Media and Spyglass Media Group.
 The film is scheduled for distribution on Netflix, making it the second Spy Kids project produced for the platform.
 Gina Rodriguez, Zachary Levi, Everly Carganilla and Connor Esterson were set to star, along with Billy Magnussen and D. J. Cotrona.
-The plotline for the film is as follows: "When the children of the world's greatest secret agents unwittingly help a powerful Game Developer unleash a computer virus that gives him control of all technology, they must become spies themselves to save their parents and the world".
-Production of the film wrapped in late August 2022.
+The plotline for the film: "When the children of the world's greatest secret agents unwittingly help a powerful Game Developer unleash a computer virus that gives him control of all technology, they must become spies themselves to save their parents and the world".
+Production of the film wrapped in late August 2022, and was released on Netflix on September 22, 2023.

+Though the movie does not include other characters from the franchise, Rodriguez confirmed that it takes place in the same continuity as the previous installments.

+Future

+In September 2023, Rodriguez confirmed that Netflix intends to develop additional Spy Kids movies, with the filmmaker expressing hope to begin production on a sequel the following year.
+Rodriguez explained that Armageddon incorporated a new family because so much time had passed since All the Time in the World, and so he wanted to incorporate a new set of characters before returning to what came before; confirming that he intends to bring back "legacy characters" from the previous installments in future movies.

 Television

 Spy Kids: Mission Critical (2018)

 An animated series based on the films, Spy Kids: Mission Critical, was released on Netflix in 2018.
 The first and second seasons both consist of 10 episodes and is produced by Mainframe Studios.
-Robert Rodriguez served as one of the executive producers on the show.
+Robert Rodriguez was one of the executive producers on the show.